Least Squares Estimation For Hierarchical Data: Confidence Interval Estimation

+Unlike the noisy measurements for Redistricting Data File DAS executions, the schemas used to generate the noisy measurements for the persons and units universes of the DHC DAS executions result in the dimension of $\betab(v)$ for each $v\in\tree$ being more than 1.2 million.
+Since it would not be possible to invert matrices with more than 1.2 million rows and columns, a preprocessing step must be carried out before executing Algorithm \ref{alg:two_pass_est} that marginalizes the noisy measurements to a lower dimension.
+As an example, the DHCP Table PCT12 provides Sex $\times $ Age tabulations for each geographic entity, using an Age recode that includes 103 Age categories.
+To estimate CIs for this table, one could marginalize the noisy measurements to this table schema to reduce the dimension of $\betab(v)$ to only 206.

-Another algorithmic modification that is worth mentioning is one that reduces the computational cost of Algorithm \ref{alg:est_ci} when the geographic entity is far from the spine, \textit{i.e.}, when the cardinality of $H$ after it has be redefined as described in the first comment of Algorithm \ref{alg:est_ci}, is high.
-Note that this algorithm's computational complexity scales quadratically in $\card(H)$ because $O(\card(H)^2)$ covariance matrices are computed in the nested for loop of this algorithm.
-Rather than performing the operations in this nested for loop, we can instead start at level $L$ of the tree and perform the following operations recursively up the tree $\tree.$ Specifically, for level $l=L,$ we consider each parent vertex $ u\in\level(\tree, l-1)$ with children in $H,$ and redefine the attributes associated with this vertex that were defined in Algorithm \ref{alg:two_pass_est} as
+Another algorithmic modification that is worth mentioning is one that reduces the computational cost of Algorithm \ref{alg:est_ci} when the geographic entity is far from the tree $\tree,$ \textit{i.e.}, when the cardinality of $J$ in Algorithm \ref{alg:est_ci} is high.
+Note that this algorithm's computational complexity scales quadratically in $\card(J)$ because $O(\card(J)^2)$ covariance matrices are computed in the nested for loop of this algorithm.
+Rather than performing the operations in this nested for loop, we can instead start at level $L$ of the tree and perform a fine-to-coarse recursion, with each step computing the set of estimates for entities, each with a geographic extent defined as the intersection of that of $\cup_{v\in H}v$ and that of $v\in \level(\tree, l).$ Specifically, for each level $l=\{L-1, \dots,0\},$ we can consider each parent vertex $ v\in\level(\tree, l)$ with children in $H,$ and redefine the attributes associated with this vertex that were defined in Algorithm \ref{alg:two_pass_est} as

-Afterward, the elements of $\children(u)$ in $H$ are replaced with $u,$ and, once these operations are carried out for each such $u\in\level(\tree, l-1),$ this process can be repeated for $l\gets l-1.$ It is straightforward to use the derivations in Section \ref{sec:cov} to verify that this approach results in the same estimate and covariance matrix as Algorithm \ref{alg:est_ci}, but it has a computational complexity that only scales quadratically in $\max_{u} \card(\children(u)).$ Regardless, our implementation used the simpler approach described in Algorithm \ref{alg:est_ci} because our primary interest is in CIs for geographic entities on the tabulation spine, which typically result in $\card(H)$ being only moderately high.
+Afterward, the elements of $\children(v)$ in $H$ are replaced with $v.$ It is straightforward to use the derivations in Appendix \ref{sec:appendix:cov_mat_derivations} to verify that this approach results in the same estimate and covariance as the one used in Algorithm \ref{alg:est_ci}, but it has a computational complexity that only scales quadratically in $\max_{v\in\tree} \card(\children(v)).$ Regardless, our implementation used the simpler approach described in Algorithm \ref{alg:est_ci} because our primary interest is in CIs for geographic entities on the tabulation spine, which results in $\card(J)$ being fairly low in all geographic entities of interest.